 When purchased from outside of the U.S., paraquat may not have these additional safeguards, making accidental consumption a greater risk.
 But these precautions don’t help those who were exposed to paraquat on the job or who live or lived near a sprayed area.

-If you’ve been recently diagnosed with Parkinson’s disease and believe it may have been caused by paraquat poisoning, Sokolove Law may be able to help you.
-Reach out to us today for a free consultation to learn more about your options.
+If you’ve been recently diagnosed with Parkinson’s disease and believe it may have been caused by paraquat poisoning, Sokolove Law may be able to help.

 You may be eligible for compensation that we can fight for on your behalf.
 Get the help you deserve.